 Our goal is to consider the impact of our decisions, operations and investments; create measurable and continuing value for key stakeholders; and to build trust within our communities.”

 However, there is little to no information available on their CSR program and what they have accomplished.
+Here lies the CSR opportunity.

 Epilogue